 START AT THE EXTREMITIES

 The attic and the basement are the snowdrifts of the home.
 This is where unwanted things go to mate and propagate.
 As a corollary to the Two Year Rule, anything that has sat in the same spot in either attic or basement (check the dust rings) is hereby evicted!
-Doing this will give one the needed moral conviction to attack the bedrooms, closets, and whatever those strange boxes are under the sinks.
+Doing this will give one the needed moral conviction to attack the bedrooms, closets, and whatever strange boxes are under the sinks.

 THE RULE OF FIVE

 But do remember that there are precious things one cannot bear to part with.
 Everyone in the family gets five ‘saves.’
-But do note that there needs to be strict interpretation of this.
+But do note that there needs to be a strict interpretation of this.
 A pair of godawful shoes is one item, not two; but a stack of old K-Tel Greatest Hits LPs when the house no longer has a turntable is 37 items, not one.